 Porta-potties have a pretty bad rep, but when it comes to camping they can be a serious game changer.

-If you really only need or want a toilet, you might not see the need for a dedicated bathroom at all.
+If you really only need or want a toilet in your pop up camper, you might not see the need for a dedicated bathroom at all.

 Porta potties can sit in a fixed position, behind a curtain or other partition.
 They can also be mobile, which gives you the ability to find a more natural setting to do nature’s bidding.